mbsnodgrass/mbsnodgrass/README.md

 - Experience with R, Python, SQL, Excel, Tableau, QGIS

 ## Current Area of Work
 - I am working with the Pittsburgh Parks Conservancy on a data consulting project!
-The goal of this project is to assign an investment need score to each park within the city of Pittsburgh.
-This score is comprised of individual index scores derived from census data, health data, and environmental data.
+The goal of this project is to compile, clean, and analyze a wide range of data for each park in Pittsburgh.
+This analysis will provide the Parks Conservancy with key insights so that they can use data driven results to allocate funding and resources to various parks.
 I am using programs like R, Python, SQL, and QGIS to clean, analyze, and attach this data.
 - Here is the final **61 page comprehensive report** we created for the Pittsburgh Parks Conservancy: https://github.com/mbsnodgrass/Pittsburgh-Parks-Conservancy-Project/blob/main/Final%20Report%20for%20the%20Pittsburgh%20Parks%20Conservancy.pdf
 - An **executive summary** of the findings is also available: https://github.com/mbsnodgrass/Pittsburgh-Parks-Conservancy-Project/blob/main/Executive%20Summary.pdf
 ## Goal of this Github Page